 We raise mostly heritage breeds on pasture that has not seen chemicals since 2018, and supplemented with certified organic feeds.
 We know it can be a sacrifice to buy food like we raise on our farm, but you are not only getting great food, you are helping us care for the Earth...
 Which means fewer animals per acre, which means higher costs.
 WE ARE COMMITTED to making high quality meats as affordable as possible, and keep our prices below the USDA average pasture-raised retail price whenever possible (which is the majority of the time).
 See our "PRICES" page for further up-to-date information!

+Bakers may prefer duck eggs, as they are said to make a lighter/flakier dough.
 Duck eggs are 50% larger than chicken eggs, and provide high quality protein, lecithin and choline (which are good for your brain), anti-oxidants, 3 times the B12, and twice the iron and vitamin D. Duck eggs can sometimes be tolerated by those with dietary sensitivities to chicken eggs.
-(Price per half-doz)

 Our fresh, never-frozen turkeys will be bagged and ready for cooking two days before Thanksgiving!
-Weights range from 15-30 pounds; please approximate your desired weight and we’ll do our best to match it.
+Weights range from 12-30 pounds; please approximate your desired weight and we’ll do our best to match it.
+Reserve early - we are often sold out by early November.

 Organ meats provide extra vitamins and minerals.
 The liver processes toxins, so it is important to eat liver from "clean" animals like ours.
 Our family loves liver with onions and bacon, and liver sausage.
 Pate is another cultural specialty.
 If your family is not crazy about organ meats, you can add small amounts to soups and stews to add to their nutritional value.